Data Model

 In the data model, Diagnostics can be conducted in a Laboratory or similar (see Laboratory below) but it is also possible to include field-based assays.
 Diagnostics can also be conducted by an individual (ranger, hunter, researcher, biologist, etc.) when they involve external or simple observations such as the body condition of an animal to assess a nutrition related hazard.

-Diagnostic properties include the type, method, and result.
+Diagnostic properties include the type, method, and results.
 The type of Diagnostic refers to a general category of diagnostic techniques, such as histopathology, serology, imaging, molecular, clinical.
 Within each type, there are specific methods available, such as biopsy, ELISA assays, X-rays, PCR, or the width of fat in a herd, respectively.
-In the data model, each Diagnostic has a unit of measurement that can either be qualitative or quantitative.
-The result of the diagnostic is reported as a value of those units.
+In the data model, each Diagnostic has a unit of measurement of its outcome that can either be qualitative or quantitative.
 For example, an agglutination test can report the minimum dilution that causes observable agglutination.
-A PCR can be reported as presence of bands compatible with the targeted genome sequence or genetic sequence compatible with targeted organism if sequencing followed the genetic sequence amplification.
-The interpretation of a Diagnostic (positive, negative, undetermined) corresponds to an “Interpretation” of the Diagnostic (see Diagnostic Interpretation).
-Other properties of a Diagnostic include the Diagnostic ID, Diagnostic Code, Diagnostic Cross Reference ID, Diagnostic Cross Reference ID Origin, among others (see Data Dictionary).
+A PCR can be reported as presence of bands compatible with the targeted genome sequence or genetic sequence compatible with targeted organism sequencing followed the genetic sequence amplification.The result of the diagnostic is reported as a value of those units (see Results below).

 Diagnostic Products as Specimens

 In the data model, Diagnostics can produce “Diagnostic Products” that are then considered a Specimen.
-Diagnostic products as Specimens can be traced with respect to their storage, the quantities available, and any exportation process (See Storage and Export below).
+Diagnostic products as Specimens can be traced with respect to their storage, the quantities available, and any exportation process (See Storage and Shipment below).
 Furthermore, Specimens from Diagnostics Products can be used as in other Diagnostics (see Specimens above).
 For example, cDNA used in a new PCR essay.
-Basically, the data model accepts a new Specimen generated from a Diagnostic Product with the corresponding type and the origin of ths Specimen is a Diagnostic instead of one or multiple Source Records or other Specimens (See Specimens above).
+Basically, the data model accepts a new Specimen generated from a Diagnostic Product with the corresponding type and the origin of the Specimen is a Diagnostic instead of one or multiple Source Records or other Specimens (See Specimens above).

 Complexities

-The units Location, Event, and Source Record could be enough to record the data structure of a specific Surveillance Activity.
-For example, rangers collecting information during patrols (Field Visits) in Protected Areas (Locations) at specific points (Events) where dead animals (Source Records) are found at any given time.
-But another Surveillance Activity could have the following data structure:
+The structure of the data model could be enough to record the hierchical data.
+For example, rangers collecting information during patrols (Collection Tracks) in Protected Areas (Locations) at specific points (Events) where dead animals (Source Records) are found at any given time.

 - Visit (Field Visit)

-- Protected area (Spatial cluster level 1),
+- Protected area (Location),

-- Zones within protected area (Location),
+- Zones within protected area (Spatial cluster level 1),

 - Grid cells within each zone (Spatial cluster level 2),